Mr. Black: Green Star: Plot

 The movie begins with a shot of the prison in which One-ear mouse is being locked up.
 However, a meteor storm damages the prison, allowing One-ear mouse to get away.
 He is chased down by officers and cornered off but falls into a crater made by one of the meteors.
 Suddenly, a giant ape comes out of the crater and starts beating up the police officers.
 Just then, the duck dude comes and brings with him a whole squad of cat officers who then begin singing in order to introduce the main character: Inspector Black.
 Inspector Black Cat tries to get the ape to surrender but he gets away.

+Themes

+This movie tells the story of One Ear who escapes from prison and plans to use the flying aerospace museum "Emerald Star" with the great ape with super powers to exile the entire city's residents to the universe.
+Sheriff Black Cat wants to protect the city and stop the bad guys. action.